 This month we are having yet another housemate leave us.
 This time it’s Maggie, who says she is moving in with her new boyfriend Fairfax, who is a stockbroker in the city.
 Rosie will miss Maggie, because they are always smoking on the outside porch together, and borrowing each other’s cigarettes.
 After the usual few evenings seeing people who want to move in, we decide someone called Marlene Blomerus is perfect for the house.
 She is bright, good fun and slightly reserved with a lovely nature.
 She moves into Maggie’s old room upstairs at the far end of the house, next to Bryan.

 The work situation at OK Stores hasn’t changed since I started.
-I am still responsible for their stock control and order processing systems, and since I started, the company has introduced new computer systems for their upcoming Hypermarket opening.
+I am still responsible for their stock control and order processing systems, but the company has recently introduced new computer systems for their upcoming Hypermarket opening.
 These stores will be the ‘killer-category’ stores in South Africa, which will allow you to buy almost anything you want; not just TV’s and whitegoods but also new cars (they have an arrangement with Ford).
-Occasionally, I get called in when something doesn’t work in the overnight computer program, and I have to go into work, usually around 4am, to fix the problem.
+Occasionally, I get called in when something doesn’t work in the overnight computer program, and I have to go into work to fix the problem, usually around 4am.
 This involves a phone call to the house which one of the servants will pick up, and then to wake me with groans from Rosie, to get down there as quick as I can.
 I’ll drive through the empty streets of Joburg and park in Commissioner St, outside the front entrance of the DP Centre.
 There are no concerns for safety at this time, even after Soweto a few weeks ago, and no one locks their car doors while driving, even at night.
-Usually, the problem is quickly traced by finding the instruction that has caused the problem, from a computer dump of machine code and some address calculations as to where the program has crashed, I’ll get the program tray from the library (computer programs were stored on punchcards, in metal trays, at this time) and find the offending punchcard, recompile the program and get it running again.
-Then it’s back to bed as the sun is coming up, say 6am, and more groans from Rosie.
+Usually, the problem is quickly traced by finding the instruction that has caused the problem, using a computer dump of machine code and some address calculations as to where the program has crashed, I’ll get the program tray from the library (computer programs were stored on punchcards, in metal trays, at this time) correct the offending punchcard, recompile the program and get it running again.
+Then it’s back to bed as the sun is coming up, say 6am, with more groans from Rosie.
 And I will usually be back at my desk by 10am again – all in a normal day’s work!

 A memorable party that Rosie and I go to is held one Saturday night at Jalis Inn in Highlands North.
 It’s a small communal house with only 4 guys sharing it but they create a great atmosphere with coloured lights against the white walls and convert the main lounge into a club vibe complete with a Jimi Hendrix movie projected diagonally onto the walls and ceiling playing his biggest hits like “Purple Haze” at full volume, to great effect.
 Rosie is in her element as she dances to the music, her long hair cascading over her shoulders as she weaves and turns to the beat.
 She loves to be the centre of attention, and her good looks get her plenty of admiring glances.
 She reminds me of a Kate Bush, with the way she rocks with the music.
 Outside is a small pool enclosed by a courtyard, and everyone is feeling the love and jumping in and out of the pool and dancing to the beat from inside, while in a corner there’s half a lamb turning slowly on a spit.
 The sight of the lamb, and the smoke from the fire, and the sights and sounds of Jimi Hendrix wafting outside, make for a great memory; it’s a small bunch of revellers, maybe 80 or so, all enjoying the moment in time.